arafattehsin/generative-ai/notebooks/semantic-kernel/README.md

 ## 📓 Notebooks

-As of now, two notebooks are included for you to get started:
+As of now, three notebooks are included for you to get started:

 1. **getting-started.ipynb**
    - A Jupyter Notebook that covers the fundamentals of Semantic Kernel usage.
    - Shows how to set up prompts, connect to AI services, and run basic operations.
-   - This also covers the multimodal capabilities
+   - This also covers the multimodal capabilities.

 2. **sk-agents-01.dib**
    - A .NET Interactive Notebook for more advanced use cases.
    - Demonstrates agent-based workflows and how to orchestrate multiple AI calls in a single pipeline.
    - This also covers the multi-model, multi-agent scenarios.

-3. **sk-agents-02.dib** (Coming soon)
-   - This will uncover some other latest capabilities.
-Currently work is in progress. 🚧
+3. **sk-azureai-agents-02.dib (NEW)**
+   - A .NET Interactive Notebook that dives deeper into Azure AI Agent Service.
+   - Explores creating persistent, specialised AI agents with memory and personalized user interactions.
+   - Demonstrates advanced use cases like weather forecasting, food ordering, HR policy search, and data visualization.

 Feel free to create additional notebooks or modify these to suit your needs.

+---

+## 📂 Resources

+This project also includes a `Resources` folder containing various files that are used by the notebooks and agents.
+These resources provide data and context for the AI agents to process and analyze.
+Here's a quick overview of the files:

+- **agent_performance_metrics.txt**: Contains performance metrics for customer service agents.
+- **HiEnterprise Troubleshooting Guide.docx**: A troubleshooting guide for resolving common customer issues.
+- **historical_customer_interactions.txt**: Logs of past customer interactions for analysis.
+- **HR Policies.md**: A markdown file detailing company HR policies.
+- **Leave and Attendance Records.pdf**: A PDF document with employee leave and attendance data.
+- **Policy Document.pdf**: A PDF file outlining company policies.
+- **sales_data.txt**: A text file containing sales data for analysis.

+These resources are utilized by various agents in the notebooks to demonstrate their capabilities, such as analyzing data, retrieving information, and providing insights.

 ---